stoflom/btrfs_backup/README.md

 # The mount point of the backup disk.
 BACKUP_MOUNT="/run/media/<user>/BlackArmor"
+# NOTE: the backup disk must also be formatted with a btrfs filesystem.

 # The Btrfs subvolume on the backup disk where snapshots will be sent/stored.
 BACKUP_DEST="$BACKUP_MOUNT/fedora2_snapshots"